Multisite Extension User Guide

 The imported subsites will overwrite databases, themes, plugins, and media in the subsites into which they are imported.
 The process will only affect the subsites chosen, not the entire multisite network.
 Before importing new subsites, we recommend that you make a backup of your existing subsites.

-5. Export a subsite from a multisite network and import it to an existing standalone site
+4. Export a subsite from a multisite network and import it to an existing standalone site

-5.2 Import a subsite into standalone WordPress website
+4.2 Import a subsite into standalone WordPress website

 When you import a subsite into a standalone WordPress website, the imported subsite’s database, media, plugins, and themes replace those of your website.
-We strongly advise that you create a backup of your website before beginning the import process.
+We strongly advise that you create a backup of your existing website before beginning the import process.

 To confirm and continue with the import, click Proceed.

-6. Export a standalone WordPress website and import it into a multisite network
+5. Export a standalone WordPress website and import it into a multisite network

-6.1 Export a standalone WordPress website
+5.1 Export a standalone WordPress website

 Exporting a standalone website is simple with the All-in-One WP Migration plugin; simply choose your destination on the Export page to begin the export: